The 2025 application review process

-The following sets out the process applied by Adventure RMS when reviewing applications for an AALA licence.
-It has been revised, and updated in response to changes introduced by the HSE/AALA from 1st April 2025.
+This text explains the process Adventure RMS uses to review applications for an AALA licence.
+It has been updated to include changes introduced by the HSE/AALA, effective April 1, 2025.

-The purpose of the application review is to compare your arrangements for the provision of adventure activities with the expectations of the regulations.
-It aims to ensure providers who meet the statutory obligations placed on them by the regulations are issued with a licence.
-It is also an opportunity for you to engage with a highly qualified and experienced activity professional.
+The application review is designed to assess how your arrangements for delivering adventure activities align with regulatory requirements.
+Its purpose is to ensure that providers who meet the legal standards are granted a licence.
+The process also offers an opportunity for you to engage with a knowledgeable and experienced activity professional.

 Step 1 – Contact

-We can do nothing until we receive your application from the AALA.
-Where an application is received early, we may not activate the review until 4 months before expiry of the existing licence.
-Within 3 days of receipt, we will email you to acknowledge your application is in our system.
-Within 3 days of activation, we will email giving you key information, including:
+We cannot proceed until we receive your application from AALA.
+If an application is submitted early, the review may not start until four months before the current licence expires.
+Within three days of receiving your application, we will email you to confirm it has been passed to us.
+Once activated, we will email you within three days with key details, including:

 • The name and email address of your inspector

-• The date by which your inspector is required to complete their review
+• The deadline for your inspector to complete their review

-• A copy of your last inspection report, if it applies
+• A copy of your last inspection report, if applicable

-• An invitation for you to join our regular, free, safety management update service
+• An invitation to join our regular, free safety management update service

 Step 2 – Core review